ajam/banquo-server/README.md

 ### Configuring

+To only allow traffic from whitelisted domains, enter the full path of the sites you are expecting to use this service in `config.json`.
+TODO, make it so you can specify just the domain.

-You have the option of uploading a `png` to S3 in addition to returning it as a base64 encoded string.
-To do this, fill out the fields in `s3_config.json`.
+You also have the option of uploading a `png` to S3 in addition to returning it as a base64 encoded string.
+To do this, fill out the fields in the config file.

 ### Starting the service